Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 — Whats On Netflix (@whatonnetflix) January 19, 2017

 Apparently, Netflix’s contract with the BBC is up for renegotiation, which tends to happen around this time each year.
-Among those BBC shows being cut are Copper (2 Seasons), House of Cards Trilogy (3 Seasons), Keeping Up Appearances (1 Season), Monarch of the Glen (7 Seasons), North & South (1 Season), Outcasts (1 Season), Robin Hood (3 Seasons), Survivors (2 Seasons), The Buccaneers (1 Season), The Office (UK – 2 Seasons), The Vicar of Dibley (4 Seasons), and Torchwood (4 Seasons).
+Among those BBC shows being cut are Copper (two seasons), House of Cards Trilogy (three seasons), Keeping Up Appearances (one season), Monarch of the Glen (seven seasons), North & South (one season), Outcasts (one season), Robin Hood (three seasons), Survivors (two seasons), The Buccaneers (one season), The Office (UK – two seasons), The Vicar of Dibley (four seasons), and Torchwood (four seasons).

 Netflix Originals Coming to Netflix in February 2017 https://t.co/JEvolwNLOW pic.twitter.com/hQ9mC9gzg7